sergeykonovalov/udemy-nodejs-master-class/README.md

 Additional option is hybrid approach, when you have part of document embedded, and reference to complete document.

 MongoDB is perfectly fine if referencing IDs are incorrect, it will just return `null`.

+With embedded documents, each gets unique own object ID, being nested to main collection document.
+But these documents can't be saved on their own, _but only in the context of parent document_.